zamanalibscsaif24-tech/Truth-Trace-AI/README.md

 🤖 TruthTrace AI
 📌 Overview

-TruthTrace AI is a Streamlit-based machine learning project developed as a semester project for Artificial Intelligence.
+TruthTrace AI is a machine learning-based web application that classifies news text as real or fake.
-It is designed to demonstrate how AI/ML concepts can be applied in a simple interactive web application.

-The project focuses on building a basic AI-driven system using Python and machine learning libraries.
+It is built using Python and Streamlit and demonstrates a complete text classification pipeline for misinformation detection.

+The project applies Natural Language Processing (NLP) and supervised learning techniques to analyze textual data and make predictions.

-🎯 Purpose
+🎯 Objective

-The main purpose of this project is to:
+The main goal of this project is to:

+Detect fake news using machine learning techniques Classify news text into real or fake categories
-Apply Artificial Intelligence concepts in a practical way Build an interactive web application using Streamlit Understand end-to-end machine learning workflow Improve programming and problem-solving skills
+Apply NLP concepts in a practical real-world scenario Build an interactive AI-based web application using Streamlit 🧠 How It Works
+User enters a news headline or article text
+Text is preprocessed (cleaning, normalization, etc.)
+Machine learning model analyzes the text
+Model predicts:
+✅ Real News
+❌ Fake News
-🛠️ Technologies Used
+🛠️ Tech Stack
 Python
-Streamlit
+Streamlit (UI)
-Pandas
+Pandas (data handling)
-NumPy
+NumPy (numerical operations)
-Scikit-learn
+Scikit-learn (ML model)
+NLP techniques (text processing)
 ⚙️ Features
-Simple web-based interface using Streamlit
+Simple and interactive web interface
-User input handling
-Basic data processing and analysis
+Real-time text classification
+Fake vs Real news detection
+Lightweight and easy to run locally
+End-to-end ML pipeline (data → model → prediction)
-Machine learning-based logic (depends on implementation) 📂 Project Structure
+📂 Project Structure
 TruthTrace-AI/
 │
-├── app.py
+├── app.py                # Main Streamlit application
-├── requirements.txt
+├── requirements.txt      # Dependencies
-├── README.md
+├── README.md             # Project documentation
-├── data/
+├── data/                 # Dataset used for training/testing
-├── models/
+├── models/              # Trained ML model
-└── utils/
-▶️ How to Run the Project
+└── utils/               # Helper functions (if any) ▶️ How to Run
-Clone the repository:
+1. Clone repository
 git clone https://github.com/zamanalibscsaif24-tech/TruthTrace-AI.git
-Install dependencies:
+2. Install dependencies
 pip install -r requirements.txt
-Run the application:
+3. Run application
 streamlit run app.py
 🚧 Current Status

 This is the initial academic version of the project.
-It is not yet deployed and does not use external/public data sources.
+It works as a prototype for fake news detection using machine learning.

 🔮 Future Improvements
-Improve model accuracy and logic
+Improve model accuracy with better dataset
-Enhance UI/UX design
+Add deep learning-based classification (LSTM/Transformers) Improve UI/UX design in Streamlit
-Add real dataset integration
-Deploy on Streamlit Cloud or similar platforms
+Add explainability (why prediction is fake/real) Deploy on Streamlit Cloud or HuggingFace Spaces
-Add advanced AI features
 👨‍💻 Developer

 Zaman